maxdee/alc_freeliner/README.md

 ##### Syphon
 Syphon can be enabled by uncommenting the code in `SyphonFreeliner.pde` and switching from `freeliner = new Freeliner(this);` to `freeliner = new FreelinerSyphon(this);` in the `alc_freeliner.pde` file.
 If you have a more elegant way around this, let me know?

+##### AutoDoc
+Freeliner can now compile its own documentation.
+Due to the extendable nature of freeliner, extensions can get added to documentation automatically.
+Every template parameter.

 ## Current Bugs ##
 Report one?